 Keep your theme simple.

-Step 2: set specific tactical goals
+Step 2: set specific goals

 Step 3: meet your goals one day at a time